uxora-com/xpenology-docker/README.md

 $ sudo chmod -R g+rw /volume1/datashare9p
 ```

+Check https://www.kernel.org/doc/Documentation/filesystems/9p.txt for 9p mount options (and set VM_9P_OPTS that suit you the best).

 If you want automount 9p folder at boot time, use "Control Panel > Task Scheduler > Create > Triggered Task" to set this command line as root schedule task.

 ### SAMBA